 If you can do it at home, why would you come to camp to do the same thing?
 The Lake Ann staff thinks about questions like that often.
 Camp wants to be creative, and it wants to stimulate the imagination.
 It wants to move people from where they are to where they want to be or know they should be.
 We love providing creative activities outdoors throughout the summer months.
 However, it has always been a challenge for us to provide these activities throughout the year, no matter the weather.
 The ARC gives Lake Ann Camp the ability to enhance the camping and retreat experience every day of the year.

 The ark that Noah built was huge!
 In relation to all of Lake Ann Camp this building will be the largest by a long stretch.
-It will reach 320’ long, which is 20’ longer than a football field, and cover 32,000 square feet.
+It reaches 320’ long, which is 20’ longer than a football field, and cover 36,000 square feet.

 In addition, Lake Ann Camp’s desire to be intentional in all we do fits this building well.
 Here is what ARC stands for: